ElaXan/YuukiProxy/README.md

 ### Error
 * If not show menu for Playing PS.
 Then may have problem with your system, or maybe waiting Yuuki Fix it.

-* If you have error "Failed to extract il2cpp" or crash issue\
-Try using method Termux
+* If you have problem like "Failed to Extract il2cpp" maybe have problem with your Data Genshin Impact.
+You can try re download for data, if still like that.
+So high chance your Device is not support

+* For Termux method\
 Go to [AnimeGamePatch](https://github.com/ElaXan/AnimeGamePatch)

 # Play
+I suggest having only 1 data, not creating a new data folder to play Private Server

-If want play Private Server rename data genshin in Android/data <br />
+So just rename your data in Android/data folder <br />
 rename<br />
 `com.miHoYo.GenshinImpact`<br />to<br />`com.miHoYo.GenshinImpactzex` <br />
 <br />if want play official server <br />